A multidimensional item response theory approach in the item analysis of Arabic language tests in madrasah aliyah

 Abstract

 This study evaluates the quality of Arabic test items in madrasah assessments using a quantitative approach based on Multidimensional Item Response Theory (MIRT).
 The sample comprised 321 twelfth-grade students from MAN 1 Surakarta, purposively selected because the institution implements systematic and independent assessments.
 Data were obtained from student responses to the final Arabic examination in the 2022/2023 academic year.
 Exploratory Factor Analysis (EFA) was first conducted to identify the dimensional structure of the test, using the criteria KMO > 0.60 and a significant Bartlett’s Test of Sphericity (p < 0.05).
 Factor extraction was determined by eigenvalues > 1 and supported by scree plot inspection.
 Model fit was subsequently examined using a MIRT 2-parameter logistic (2PL) model in R, with evaluation indicators RMSEA < 0.06, CFI > 0.90, and TLI > 0.90.
 Item parameters included discrimination (d) and difficulty (b), where discrimination was classified as: < 0.00 (unacceptable); 0.00–0.34 (very low); 0.35–0.64 (low); 0.65–1.34 (moderate); ≥ 1.35 (high).
-The findings reveal substantial variability in item performance.
+Findings show substantial variability in item performance.
 Most items demonstrated acceptable discrimination; however, 16 items had negative discrimination, indicating weaknesses in content representation and item construction.
 A few items (items 1, 3, 7, 10, and 22) showed high discrimination and are highly informative.
-Difficulty levels were dominated by easy items, which limited the test’s ability to distinguish between medium- and high-ability examinees.
+Difficulty levels were dominated by easy items, limiting the test’s ability to distinguish medium- to high-ability examinees.
 The study recommends revising misfitting items, adding items with moderate difficulty and d > 0.65, and enhancing validity through Confirmatory Factor Analysis and bias detection using DIF analysis.

 References

 Ackerman, T. A., & Ma, Y. (2024).
 Examining differential item functioning from a multidimensional IRT perspective.
-Psychometrika, 89(1), 4-41. https://doi.org/https://doi.org/10.1007/s11336-024-09965-6
+Psychometrika, 89(1), 4-41. https://doi.org/10.1007/s11336-024-09965-6

 Al-Qerem, W., Abdo, S., Jarab, A., Hammad, A., Eberhardt, J., Al-Asmari, F., . . .
 Zumot, R. (2025).
-Validation of the Arabic Version of the Long-Term Conditions Questionnaire (LTCQ): A Study of Factor and Rasch Analyses.
-Healthcare,
+Validation of the Arabic version of the Long-Term Conditions Questionnaire (LTCQ): A study of factor and Rasch analyses.
+Healthcare, 13(13), 1485. https://doi.org/10.3390/healthcare13131485

 Alhamami, M. (2025).
 Intention over motivation: A holistic analysis of psychological constructs in Arabic as a foreign language learning.
-Acta Psychologica, 258, 105142. https://doi.org/https://doi.org/10.1016/j.actpsy.2025.105142
+Acta Psychologica, 258, 105142. https://doi.org/10.1016/j.actpsy.2025.105142

 Asadizanjani, N., Reddy Kottur, H., & Dalir, H. (2025).
-Testing and Reliability in Advanced Packaging.
-In Introduction to Microelectronics Advanced Packaging Assurance (pp. 141-159).
-Springer. https://doi.org/https://doi.org/10.1007/978-3-031-86102-4_8
+Testing and reliability in advanced packaging.
+In Introduction to microelectronics advanced packaging assurance (pp. 141-159).
+Springer. https://doi.org/10.1007/978-3-031-86102-4_8

 Ayanwale, M. A., Chere-Masopha, J., & Morena, M. C. (2022).
-The classical test or item response measurement theory. https://doi.org/https://doi.org/10.26803/ijlter.21.8.22
+The classical test or item response measurement theory.
+International Journal of Learning, Teaching and Educational Research, 21(8), 384-406. https://doi.org/10.26803/ijlter.21.8.22

 Belenguer, L. (2022).
-AI bias: exploring discriminatory algorithmic decision-making models and the application of possible machine-centric solutions adapted from the pharmaceutical industry.
-AI and Ethics, 2(4), 771-787. https://doi.org/https://doi.org/10.1007/s43681-022-00138-8
+AI bias: Exploring discriminatory algorithmic decision-making models and the application of possible machine-centric solutions adapted from the pharmaceutical industry.
+AI and Ethics, 2(4), 771-787. https://doi.org/10.1007/s43681-022-00138-8

 Diki, D., & Yuliastuti, E. (2018).
-Discrepancy of difficulty level based on item analysis and test developers’ judgment: Department of Biology at Universitas Terbuka, Indonesia Educational technology to improve quality and access on a global scale: Papers from the Educational Technology World Conference (ETWC 2016), Indonesia.
+Discrepancy of difficulty level based on item analysis and test developers’ judgment: Department of Biology at Universitas Terbuka, Indonesia.
+In D. Ifenthaler, A. Yuen, Y. An, & J. M. Spector (Eds.), Educational technology to improve quality and access on a global scale: Papers from the Educational Technology World Conference (ETWC 2016), Indonesia (pp. 215–225).
+Spriner Nature. https://doi.org/10.1007/978-3-319-66227-5_17

 Embretson, S. E., & Reise, S. P. (2013).
 Item response theory for psychologists.
-Psychology Press.
+Psychology Press. https://doi.org/10.4324/9781410605269

 Engida, M. A., Iyasu, A. S., & Fentie, Y. M. (2024).
 Impact of teaching quality on student achievement: student evidence.
-Frontiers in Education,
+Frontiers in Education, 9, 1367317. https://doi.org/10.3389/feduc.2024.1367317

 Ernawati, E., Habibah, R. Y., Syarifah, N., Firmansyah, F., & Attamimi, H. a.
 R. (2024).
-Item analysis test of science, Indonesian language, and mathematics using the rasch model in elementary schools.
-Jurnal Penelitian dan Evaluasi Pendidikan, 28(2), 195-209. https://doi.org/https://doi.org/10.21831/pep.v28i2.75448
+Item analysis test of science, Indonesian language, and mathematics using the Rasch model in elementary schools.
+Jurnal Penelitian dan Evaluasi Pendidikan, 28(2), 195-209. https://doi.org/10.21831/pep.v28i2.75448

 Escudero, E. B., Reyna, N. L., & Morales, M. R. (2000).
 The level of difficulty and discrimination power of the Basic Knowledge and Skills Examination (EXHCOBA).
-Revista electrónica de investigación educativa, 2(1), 2. https://doi.org/http://redie.uabc.mx/vol2no1/contents-backhoff.html
+Revista Electrónica de Investigación Educativa, 2(1). http://redie.uabc.mx/vol2no1/contents-backhoff.html

 Freed, R., McKinnon, D., Fitzgerald, M., & Norris, C. M. (2022).
 Development and validation of an astronomy self-efficacy instrument for understanding and doing.
-Physical Review Physics Education Research, 18(1), 010117. https://doi.org/https://doi.org/10.1103/PhysRevPhysEducRes.18.010117
+Physical Review Physics Education Research, 18(1), 010117. https://doi.org/10.1103/PhysRevPhysEducRes.18.010117

 Hambleton, R. K., Swaminathan, H., & Rogers, H. J. (1991).
 Fundamentals of item response theory (Vol. 2).
-Sage.
+SAGE.

 Istiqlal, M., Putro, N. H. P. S., & Istiyono, E. (2025).
-Evaluating English Language Test Items Developed by Teachers: An Item Response Theory Approach.
-Voices of English Language Education Society, 9(1), 218-230. https://doi.org/https://doi.org/10.29408/veles.v9i1.27644
+Evaluating English language test items developed by teachers: An item response theory approach.
+Voices of English Language Education Society, 9(1), 218-230. https://doi.org/10.29408/veles.v9i1.27644

 Jewsbury, P. A., & van Rijn, P. W. (2020).
 IRT and MIRT models for item parameter estimation with multidimensional multistage tests.
-Journal of Educational and Behavioral Statistics, 45(4), 383-402. https://doi.org/https://doi.org/10.3102/1076998619881790
+Journal of Educational and Behavioral Statistics, 45(4), 383-402. https://doi.org/10.3102/1076998619881790

 Jordan, P., & Spiess, M. (2019).
 Rethinking the interpretation of item discrimination and factor loadings.
-Educational and psychological measurement, 79(6), 1103-1132. https://doi.org/10.1177/0013164419843164
+Educational and Psychological Measurement, 79(6), 1103-1132. https://doi.org/10.1177/0013164419843164

 Kadir, S., Sarif, S., & Fuadi, A. H. N. (2024).
-Item Analysis of Arabic Thematic Questions to Determine Thinking Level Ability.
-ELOQUENCE: Journal of Foreign Language, 3(1), 28-41. https://doi.org/https://doi.org/10.58194/eloquence.v3i1.1498
+Item analysis of Arabic thematic questions to determine thinking level ability.
+ELOQUENCE: Journal of Foreign Language, 3(1), 28-41. https://doi.org/10.58194/eloquence.v3i1.1498

 Karnia, R. (2024).
 Importance of reliability and validity in research.
 Psychology and Behavioral Sciences, 13(6), 137-141. https://doi.org/10.13140/RG.2.2.30985.45921

 Kasali, J., & Adeyemi, A. A. (2022).
 Estimation of item parameter indices of NECO Mathematics multiple choice test items among Nigerian students.
-Journal of Integrated Elementary Education, 2(1), 43-54.
+Journal of Integrated Elementary Education, 2(1), 43-54. https://doi.org/10.21580/jieed.v2i1.10187

 Lee, W. C., Kim, S. Y., Choi, J., & Kang, Y. (2020).
 IRT approaches to modeling scores on mixed‐format tests.
-Journal of Educational Measurement, 57(2), 230-254. https://doi.org/ https://doi.org/10.1111/jedm.12248
+Journal of Educational Measurement, 57(2), 230-254. https://doi.org/10.1111/jedm.12248

 Madi, D., & Clinton, M. (2015).
 Rasch analysis of the Arabic language version of the functional disability inventory.
-Journal of Pediatric Oncology Nursing, 32(4), 230-239. https://doi.org/https://doi.org/10.1177/1043454214554010
+Journal of Pediatric Oncology Nursing, 32(4), 230-239. https://doi.org/10.1177/1043454214554010

 Mahmudi, I., Nurwardah, A., Rochma, S. N., & Nurcholis, A. (2023).
-Item Analysis Of Arabic Language Examination.
-Ijaz Arabi Journal of Arabic Learning, 6(3). https://doi.org/https://doi.org/10.18860/ijazarabi.v6i3.19821
+Item analysis of Arabic language examination.
+Ijaz Arabi Journal of Arabic Learning, 6(3). https://doi.org/10.18860/ijazarabi.v6i3.19821

 Mardapi, D. (2020).
-Assessing Students' Higher Order Thinking Skills Using Multidimensional Item Response Theory.
-Problems of Education in the 21st Century, 78(2), 196-214. https://doi.org/https://doi.org/10.33225/pec/20.78.196
+Assessing students' higher order thinking skills using multidimensional item response theory.
+Problems of Education in the 21st Century, 78(2), 196-214. https://doi.org/10.33225/pec/20.78.196

 Ningsih, N. T. R., Rosidin, U., Viyanti, V., Distrik, I. W., & Abdurrahman, A. (2025).
-Development of an Assessment Instrument for Students Discipline and Responsibility in Physics Practicum-Based Cooperative Learning.
+Development of an assessment instrument for students discipline and responsibility in physics practicum-based cooperative learning.
 Sebatik, 29(1), 67-73. https://doi.org/10.46984/sebatik.v29i1.2595

 Nury, A. H. A., Hikmah, H., & Masrun, M. (2025).
-Assessment Instruments for Tarkib and Mufrodat in the Ministry of Religion's Arabic Language Textbook.
-Al-Lahjah: Jurnal Pendidikan, Bahasa Arab, dan Kajian Linguistik Arab, 8(2), 1021-1031. https://doi.org/https://doi.org/10.32764/lahjah.v8i2.5879
+Assessment Instruments for Tarkib and Mufrodat in the Ministry of Religion's Arabic language textbook.
+Al-Lahjah: Jurnal Pendidikan, Bahasa Arab, dan Kajian Linguistik Arab, 8(2), 1021-1031. https://doi.org/10.32764/lahjah.v8i2.5879

 Oladele, J. I., & Ndlovu, M. (2021).
 A review of standardised assessment development procedure and algorithms for computer adaptive testing: Applications and relevance for fourth industrial revolution.
-International Journal of Learning, Teaching and Educational Research, 20(5), 1-17.
+International Journal of Learning, Teaching and Educational Research, 20(5), 1-17. https://www.ijlter.org/index.php/ijlter/article/view/3551

 Perie, M. (2020).
 Comparability across different assessment systems.
-Comparability of large-scale educational assessments: Issues and recommendations, 123-148.
+In A. I. Berman, E. H. Haertel, & J. W. Pellegrino (Eds.), Comparability of large-scale educational assessments: Issues and recommendations, pp. 123-148.
+National Academy of Education. https://naeducation.org/wp-content/uploads/2020/06/Comparability-of-Large-Scale-Educational-Assessments.pdf

 Puia, A.-M., Mihalcea, A., & Rotărescu, V. Ș. (2025).
 Well-being factors.
 An item-level analysis of the positive cognitive triad role, in the relationship between resilience and well-being.
-Acta Psychologica, 253, 104692. https://doi.org/https://doi.org/10.1016/j.actpsy.2025.104692
+Acta Psychologica, 253, 104692. https://doi.org/10.1016/j.actpsy.2025.104692

 Ramadhan, M. R., & Subando, J. (2025).
 Analisis kualitas butir soal fiqih dan kemampuan siswa di Madrasah Aliyah Negeri 1 Surakarta.
-Al Ulum Jurnal Pendidikan Islam, 126-138.
+Al Ulum Jurnal Pendidikan Islam, 5(2), 126-138. https://doi.org/10.54090/alulum.698

 Sadeghi, P., Pourabbas, A., Dehghani, G., & Katebi, K. (2025).
 Quantitative and qualitative item analysis of exams of basic medical sciences departments of Tabriz University of Medical Sciences in 2023.
 BMC Medical Education, 25(1), 937. https://doi.org/10.1186/s12909-025-07539-3

 Saepudin, S., Pabbajah, M. T. H., & Pabbajah, M. (2024).
 Unleashing the power of reading: Effective strategies for non-native Arabic language learners.
-Alsinatuna, 9(2), 109-130. https://doi.org/https://doi.org/10.28918/alsinatuna.v9i2.7826
+Alsinatuna, 9(2), 109-130. https://doi.org/10.28918/alsinatuna.v9i2.7826

 Shafie, S., Majid, F. A., Hoon, T. S., & Damio, S. M. (2021).
-Evaluating Construct Validity and Reliability of Intention to Transfer Training Conduct Instrument Using Rasch Model Analysis.
-Pertanika Journal of Social Sciences & Humanities, 29(2). https://doi.org/https://doi.org/10.47836/pjssh.29.2.17
+Evaluating construct validity and reliability of intention to transfer training conduct instrument using Rasch model analysis.
+Pertanika Journal of Social Sciences & Humanities, 29(2), 1055–1070. https://doi.org/10.47836/pjssh.29.2.17

 Wilson, M. (2023).
-Constructing measures: An item response modeling approach.
-Routledge.
+Constructing measures: An item response modeling approach (2nd ed.).
+Routledge. https://doi.org/10.4324/9781003286929

 Zakkiyah, M. Y., Fidyahwati, N. M., Ma'suq, A. T., & Anggraini, N. (2024).
-Assessment Design and Analysis of Arabic Reading Skills Instructional Materials.
-IJIE International Journal of Islamic Education, 3(1), 31-46. https://doi.org/https://doi.org/10.35719/ijie.v3i1.2000
+Assessment design and analysis of Arabic reading skills instructional materials.
+IJIE International Journal of Islamic Education, 3(1), 31-46. https://doi.org/10.35719/ijie.v3i1.2000

 Zeinoun, P., Iliescu, D., & El Hakim, R. (2022).
 Psychological tests in Arabic: A review of methodological practices and recommendations for future use.
-Neuropsychology Review, 32(1), 1-19. https://doi.org/https://doi.org/10.1007/s11065-021-09476-6
+Neuropsychology Review, 32(1), 1-19. https://doi.org/10.1007/s11065-021-09476-6

 Zondo, N. P., Zewotir, T., & North, D. E. (2021).
 The level of difficulty and discrimination power of the items of the National Senior Certificate Mathematics Examination.
 South African Journal of Education, 41(4), 1-13. https://doi.org/10.15700/saje.v41n4a1935